 Our main findings suggest that most of the skills that are required in the job adverts have a positive and statistically significant effect on wages.
 The results are robust to the inclusion of other wage determinants, such as job location, education, experience, language, gender ethnicity and citizenship.
 Project management and people management, as well as software skills, yield the highest returns in terms of wages.
 Job adverts requiring these skills offer on average 12.6%-16.1% higher wages than those adverts that do not.
 Interestingly, some skills (such as character or general computer skills) have negative returns, i.e. those job adverts that require these skills on average offer lower wage than those that do not.
-Such skills may be required for more simplistic occupations that, for example, generally require a lower level of education, and have lower remuneration.
-Or, perhaps, job ads for more sophisticated and well-remunerated positions may omit such rudimentary skills.
 Overall, our findings for Latvia (which to best of our knowledge are first) are in line with previous studies for other countries which show positive returns to skills (Deming & Kahn, 2017; Hanushek & Woessmann, 2008; Heckman et al., 2006;).